angel-cho/mdef/docs/seminars/04_Living with Your Own Ideas.md

 ![](../images/04_lwyoi/Outline.jpg)

 ###Goal:
-Since I am interested in accessibility in design, I decided to spend a day with lesser degrees of some of my core senses: sight, hearing, speech, and dexterity.
-I hoped this experience would give me a small insight into understanding what a daily life and activities are like with a person with disabilities.
-Here are the modifications I made to my senses:
+With an interest in accessibility in design, I wanted to gain first-hand insight into how accessible a daily life in Barcelona is for people with disabilities.
+To challenge myself, I committed to spending a day without speech, blurred vision, hard of hearing and poor manual dexterity.
+I hoped this experience would give me a small insight into understanding into the specific conveniences and inconveniences (in technology, human interaction, social transactions, navigations, etc.) in daily life in a city for people with disabilities.
+Here are ways I modified my senses for the day:

 1. **Low, blurred vision**